When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Optimal Parameters and Convergence Rates

-We now focus on solving \eqref{eq:prob-statement} for games with \textit{cross-shaped} Jacobian eigenvalue structure as in \eqref{eq:eigen-model}.
-Therefore, in the remainder of the paper, we focus on the second case of Theorem~\ref{thm:three-modes}, which is illustrated in the middle panel of Figure~\ref{fig:three-modes}.
-As mentioned in Section~\ref{sec:games-with-cross-shape}, the cross-shaped eigenvalue structure of game Jacobians have been empirically observed in \textcite[Figure 4]{Berard2020A} while training GANs in various settings.
-Therefore, we analyze the more realistic and strictly more general setting than the purely imaginary interval $[-bi, bi]$ commonly considered in the bilinear game literature \parencite{liang2019interaction, azizian2020accelerating, mokhtari2020unified}.

-We now connect the cross-shaped spectrum model in \eqref{eq:eigen-model} and the robust region of EGM described with four extra points in \eqref{eq:extreme-points} and \eqref{eq:extreme-points2}.
-As we focus on the second case of Theorem~\ref{thm:three-modes}, the hyperparameters satisfy the condition $(1-\sqrt{m})^2 \leq \tfrac{h}{4\gamma} < (1+\sqrt{m})^2.$ In this case, we can write the robust region of EGM as: Here, the first interval lies on $\mathbb{R},$ as the square root term is real; conversely, in the second interval, the square root term is imaginary, with the fixed real component: $\frac{1}{2\gamma}.$

-The optimal hyperparameters of EGM in terms of the worst-case asymptotic convergence rate in \eqref{eq:asymptotic-rate} for this problem occurs when the robust region in \eqref{eq:robust-reg-eg-second} and the spectrum model in \eqref{eq:eigen-model} coincide.
-This condition can be summarized in the following three equalities:
+In this section, we obtain the optimal hyperparameters of MEG (in the sense that they achieve the fastest asymptotic convergence rate), for each spectrum model discussed in the previous section. \paragraph{Case 1: minimization.} When the condition in Case 1 of Theorem~\ref{thm:three-modes} holds (i.e., $\frac{h}{4\gamma} \geq (1 + \sqrt{m})^2$), both $\sigma^{-1}(-1)$ and $\sigma^{-1}(1)$ (and their intermediate values), line on the real line, forming a union of two intervals (see Figure~\ref{fig:three-modes}, left).
+The robust region in this case, denoted $\sigma_{\text{Case}_1}^{-1}([-1, 1])$, is expressed as:

-Based on the above equalities, we can compute the optimal hyperparameters, as summarized in the next theorem: \begin{theorem}[Optimal hyperparameters for EGM] Consider solving \eqref{eq:prob-statement} for games where the Jacobian has cross-shaped spectrum as in \eqref{eq:eigen-model}.
-For this problem, the optimal hyperparameters for the momentum extragradient method in \eqref{eq:extra-gradient-momentum} can be set as follows:
+For this case, the optimal hyperparameters of MEG in terms of the worst-case asymptotic convergence rate in \eqref{eq:meg-asymptotic-rate} can be set as below. \begin{theorem}[Case 1] Consider solving \eqref{eq:prob-statement} for games where the Jacobian has the spectrum in \eqref{eq:eigen-model-1}.
+For this problem, the optimal hyperparameters for the momentum extragradient method in \eqref{eq:extra-gradient-momentum} are:

-\end{theorem} We summarize EGM with the above optimal hyperparameters in Algorithm~\ref{alg:egm-optimal}.
-Recalling \eqref{eq:asymptotic-rate}, we immediately get the asymptotic convergence rate from Theorem~\ref{thm:optim-params}.
-Further, this formula can be simplified in the ill-conditioned regime, where the inverse condition number $\tau := \mu/L \rightarrow 0$:
+\end{theorem} Recalling \eqref{eq:meg-asymptotic-rate}, we immediately get the asymptotic convergence rate from Theorem~\ref{thm:optim-params-1}.
+Further, this formula can be simplified in the ill-conditioned regime, where the inverse condition number $\tau := \mu_1/L_2 \rightarrow 0$: